When you run your own business, it’s not always smooth sailing. Sometimes you need to cut costs to stay afloat—now more than ever.

 If you’re cutting costs, professional development might need to be postponed or canceled.
 That could be different if you are learning a new skill that will help you serve a broader range of customers.
 Consider free or cheaper courses to cut costs.

 Are there ways your marketing costs can be reduced?
-If you’re on a budget, make sure to only advertise to target audiences who are most likely to buy from you, or look more closely at free ways to promote your business.
+If you’re on a budget, make sure to only advertise to target audiences who are most likely to buy from you, or look more closely at free ways to promote your business like creating a professional logo to help customers recognize you.

 Stock and product changes